aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 - loading only the definitions you need is a better scaling model,
 - generated code needs a proper execution boundary.

 What was missing in practice was a reusable layer that made those ideas portable across runtimes and MCP integration patterns instead of tying them to one agent host or one vendor platform.
+In practice that means you can keep one capability model, start with the simplest QuickJS setup, and then move to worker-hosted, process-hosted, or transport-backed execution without rewriting the host/tool contract.

 That is what [`execbox`][1] is for.